pfbco/ios-ci/README.md

 # ios-ci

-Resources to enable or improve CI/CD stack for iOS apps.
+Resources to enable or improve CI/CD stack for iOS apps (work in progress).

 ### Requirements